Upgrading Jira Data Center (manual)

 - Download one of the Jira applications from our website.
 Choose the tar.gz or zip archive.

-If you're upgrading both Jira Software and Jira Service Desk, upgrade Jira Software only.
-You'll later upgrade Service Desk directly in Jira, without a separate installer.
+If you're upgrading both Jira Software and Jira Service Management, upgrade Jira Software only.
+You'll later upgrade Jira Service Management directly in Jira, without a separate installer.

 Step 2.
 Extract the files